A harrowing 911 call from a wife who fears her husband's'snoring superfit husband' has been placed beside her bed

-THIS is the terrifying 999 call that a wife panickedly made after she was afraid her superfit husband would be dead next to her.
+This is the horrifying 999 call that a distraught wife made to her husband as she feared for her life.

 Jennifer Dunne, 40 years old, woke to Geraint making odd noises which she assumed were his snoring.